Fast2docs/Fast2-docs/docs/components/worker.md

 ![Schema of the architecture for a 2-worker migration](../assets/img/components/workers.png){ width="80%" }

-Open your browser to reach the Fast2 UI, and the build up your migration workflow.
+Open your browser to reach the Fast2 UI, and then build up your migration workflow.
 For the sake of this example, 3 tasks only will suit our needs of extraction, metadata transformation and load.

 > 3 tasks, 3 queues, 2 workers: lock and load !!